BlindBishop/Homestead/ReadMe.txt

 Step 7) Test
 	1) go to chrome
 	2) url = 'Lab4.app'
+	*if this does not work, please see troubleshooting tip (3) below* *and make sure to destroy your current box first* *also, check your hosts file in step 6*

 Hurray, you have a working server on your computer!